GFR guide

 What this calculator is for

-The GFR Calculator estimates adult eGFR from age, sex, and serum creatinine using the 2021 CKD-EPI creatinine equation.
+The GFR Calculator estimates adult eGFR from age, sex used by the equation, and standardized serum creatinine in mg/dL using the 2021 CKD-EPI creatinine equation.
+It is useful for understanding a lab number, not for diagnosing kidney disease or deciding treatment.

 Use it when you want to: Estimate adult eGFR from a creatinine lab value.
 Use the 2021 CKD-EPI race-free equation.